Plant Collections at Mendocino Coast Botanical Gardens

 For your visit to the Gardens, download our All MCBG Plants PDF document.

 February, March, April

-Early rhododendrons, camellias, daffodils, magnolias, flowering cherry, and Pacific Coast iris.
-Spring whale migration also occurs during this time.
+Rhododendrons, camellias, daffodils, magnolias, flowering cherry, and Pacific Coast Iris

 May, June, July

-Rhododendrons, heritage roses, perennials, succulents and cacti, lilies, heathers, coastal and forest wildflowers.
+Rhododendrons, heritage roses, perennials, succulents and cacti, lilies, heaths, summer heathers, coastal and forest wildflowers

 August, September, October